|Birthplace:||Tuzla, SFR Yugoslavia|

 She is used to winning with 8 ITF and 1 WTA singles to her name, plus 3 doubles, but when she is faced with Venus Williams it is understandable she thought she wouldn’t survive another round.

 But she had played just 7 points when Williams doubled up in pain, called for the trainer, and then decided she had to retire due to the muscle injury she sustained in the previous round.

 She then faced the only former champion left in the tournament, Maria Sharapova who knocked out Julia Georges.
 With Justin Henin losing to Svetlana Kuznetsova the women’s competition was wide open.

 Her father never pushed her into turning professional and she finished high school before competing on the pro circuit full time.
-She graduated on 2006 with an Abitur from the Georg-Buchner-Schule in Darmstadt and she has been studying Political Science at the Distance University of Hagen since 2008.
-She likes to educate herself by reading and her favourite authors are Goethe and Oscar Wilde, and she speaks German, English, French and Serbian/Bosnian.
+She graduated in 2006 with an Abitur from the Georg-Buchner-Schule in Darmstadt and she has been studying Political Science at the Distance University of Hagen since 2008.
+She likes to educate herself by reading and her favorite authors are Goethe and Oscar Wilde, and she speaks German, English, French, and Serbian/Bosnian.

 She is currently the German Number 1 and was German National Champion in 2007 and 2009.
 She played for Germany in the 2007 Federation Cup and the same year competed in her first French Open reaching the 2nd round having come from the qualifying competition without losing a set.

 In the 2008 Australian Open she suffered a cruciate ligament rupture of her right knee in her first-round match against Anna Chakvetadze only two minutes into the match.